rizinorg/rizin/test/README.md

 	aB "nop" 90
 	dB "nop" 90

         The filename is very important.
-It is used to tell radare which architecture to use.
+It is used to tell rizin which architecture to use.

         Format:
         arch[[_cpu]_bits]